Bayes correlated equilibria, no-regret dynamics in Bayesian games, and the price of anarchy: Bayes correlated equilibria and no-regret dynamics

+\citet*{Forges93} did not formally define the strategy representability but instead claimed that a property called \textit{conditional independence property} is important to classify Bayes correlated equilibria.
+As \citet*{Forges93} claimed, the conditional independence property holds for any strategy-representable distribution.
+Although it was not stated explicitly, the conditional independence property is not equivalent to the strategy representability. \footnote{A related discussion about \textit{belief invariant Bayesian solutions} can be found in existing studies \citep*{LRS10,Forges06}.} As claimed in \Cref{prop:com-sr}, the strategy representability exactly characterize the difference between communication equilibria and ANFCEs.

-In this section, we show the difference between the strategy representability and the conditional independence property.
-The conditional independence property was mentioned by \citet{Forges93} as an important property that holds for SFCEs and ANFCEs.
+Here, we show the difference between the strategy representability and the conditional independence property.
+The conditional independence property was mentioned by \citet*{Forges93} as an important property that holds for SFCEs and ANFCEs.

 \begin{definition}[Conditional independence property] Let $\pi \in \Delta(A)^\Theta$.
 We consider a joint distribution in $\Delta(\Theta \times A)$ that first generates $\theta \in \Theta$ according to $\rho$ and then generates $a \in A$ according to $\pi(\theta)$.
 We say $\pi$ satisfies the \textit{conditional independence property} \footnote{It is originally defined as a property of a joint distribution in $\Delta(\Theta \times A)$, but we can consider a joint distribution in $\Delta(\Theta \times A)$ and a type-wise distribution in $\Delta(A)^\Theta$ interchangeably.
 For each $\pi \in \Delta(A)^\Theta$, the corresponding joint distribution in $\Delta(\Theta \times A)$ is uniquely determined.
 Conversely, for any joint distribution whose marginal for $\theta$ coincides with $\rho$, we can uniquely determine the corresponding distribution in $\Delta(A)^\Theta$. } if $a_i$ is conditionally independent of $\theta_{-i}$ given $\theta_i$ for each $i \in N$. \end{definition}